 21 days 20 nights

-Iran, a country in constant evolution, which opens its doors to tourism to proudly present its treasures, many of which have been declared a World Heritage Site by Unesco.
+Iran, a country in constant evolution, opens its doors to tourism to proudly present its treasures, many of which have been declared a World Heritage Site by Unesco.
 Thousands of palaces, museums, gardens, caravanserais.
 The program includes visiting the main historical sites and exploring the Dasht-e-Kavir desert, considered one of the most picturesque areas in the world so that in recent times it becomes part of the trip for most tourists.
 Few think that Iran is also a seaside destination: with over 1,500 kilometers of unexplored coastline, the coasts of the Persian Gulf are home to a unique landscape, a culture, and, of course, wonderful islands among which two are the main ones: Kish and Qeshm.
 Qeshm is Visa-free, that is, it is possible to enter this island from a foreign country, without having to apply for the Iranian VISA.
 Only a passport is needed.

 Departure for Shiraz.
 Arrive in Shiraz late at night, meeting with the local guide, and transfer to the hotel to rest.
 Shiraz is the ideal gateway for a journey to discover Iran, considered the cradle of Persian culture and one of the most important cities in the medieval Islamic world.
 Its inhabitants are described as "the wittiest, most ingenious and lively of all Persians", and this is reflected in the splendid gardens, the enchanting architecture of the mosques, and the busy and rich bazaars.
 Shiraz is also a pilgrimage destination for Iranians as it houses the tombs of its most famous poets, Hafez and Saadi.
 Overnight in Shiraz.